jonathonheddings/Vigenere_Cypher/README.md

-# Vigenere_Cypher
-This is just a basic set of encryption functions for encoding text using a basic Poly-alphabetic shift cypher (a.k.a.
+# Poly-alphabetic shift cypher (a.k.a.
 Vigenere Cypher)
+This is just a basic set of encryption functions for encoding text using a basic Vigenere Cypher

 ---
 ### Overview of The Encryption